 Cons

-- 1080p recording resolution may be considered weak at the price point of £250
+- 1080p recording resolution may be considered weak in this market

 The most comprehensive mirror dashcam

-Complete with 4K video resolution on two cameras, blind spot detection, Advanced Driver Assistance System (ADAS), a 24h parking monitor, and even voice control, the Pelsee P12 Pro is utterly comprehensive as far as mirror dashcams go.
+Complete with 4K video resolution (1080p at the rear), blind spot detection, Advanced Driver Assistance System (ADAS), and even voice control, the Pelsee P12 Plus is utterly comprehensive as far as mirror dashcams go.

 It's packed with tech and is one of the most well-equipped dash cams out there that's in the shape of a mirror.
-The only slight let down is that it only comes with a 32G SD card for storage, whereas other dashcams out there tend to be boasting 64G nowadays.
+The only slight let down is that it only comes with a 32GB SD card for storage, whereas other dashcams out there tend to be boasting 64GB nowadays.

 Pros